 - Committed to the purpose of the Athletic Shepherd Ministry reflecting the vision, values, and mission of The Office of Spiritual Development and LU Shepherd

-- Previous student leadership experience preferred but not required
+- Previous student leadership experience is preferred but not required

-- Previous athletic experience preferred but not required
+- Previous athletic experience is preferred but not required

 - Athletic Shepherd is a graduate scholarship position.

 - Must be accepted to or enrolled in Liberty University during the application process

 - Sets the standard as a leader in the area of academics.
 This includes setting an example in study habits, homework, class attendance, and a positive attitude toward professors and classes

 - Maintain a 3.0 GPA as a full-time student in a Liberty University Graduate Program